microsoft/rat-sql/README.md

 The `-m4g` switch overrides it; alternatively, you can increase the default limit in the Docker Desktop settings.

 > If you prefer to set up and run the codebase without Docker, follow the steps in `Dockerfile` one by one.
-> Note that this repository requires Python 3.7 or higher and a JVM to run [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/).
+> Note that this repository requires Python 3.7 or higher.

 ### Step 3: Run the experiments